assen-totin/cdn/README.md

 ### Upload

 Set the SQL INSERT query to run in the configuration option `cdn_sql_insert`.
-It may have up to eight placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `length`, `content_type`, `content_disposition`, `upload_date`, `etag`.
-All these placeholders should be `'%s'` (for strings) except for the fourth and seventh which should be `%u` (because they are integers); don't forget the single quotes around the string placeholder.
+It may have up to eight placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `content_type`, `content_disposition`, `etag`.
+All these placeholders should be `'%s'` (for strings); don't forget the single quotes around the string placeholder.
 If the authorisation value is not found in the request, it will be substituted by an empty string.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure('%s', '%s', '%s', %u, '%s', '%s', %u, '%s')`.

 The query may return a row (e.g., if using a stored procedure or if using `INSERT ...
 RETRUNING`) having a column `status` (or `STATUS` for Oracle) with the HTTP code to allow or deny the operation.

-The default query is `INSERT INTO cdn (auth_value, file_id, filename, length, content_type, content_disposition, upload_date, etag) VALUES ('%s','%s','%s',%u,'%s','%s', %u,'%s')`.
+The default query is `INSERT INTO cdn (auth_value, file_id, filename, content_type, content_disposition, etag) VALUES ('%s','%s','%s','%s','%s','%s')`.

 ### Download